TheRealByteraver/kairon-client/README.md

 - show whether CoinGecko API is online or not

 ## Done
+- fix bug (probably related to next js) where updates from queries never shop up on the page (production build)
+- fix react-query issue: new coins do not show up until refresh --> use invalidate query
+- db & api opnieuw maken met primary key & params
 - extract helper function from WeekCharts component -> moved to function that queries coinGecko
 - fix time delta calculation: go back exactly one week instead of "24 * 7" hours -> not used anymore
 - add garbage icon in frontend